nerolation/austrian-funding/Readme.md

 * *rescuerTwo* - Second rescuer
 * *passphrase* - Hashed (keccak-256) 32 byte passphrase in hexadecimal, later required for transfers from the SecretVault

+Fund the wallet through an internal transaction to avoid public transactions shown on blockexplorers like [etherscan.io](https://etherscan.io)

 <br/>

 **Roadmap**: